NationalSecurityAgency/skills-docs/docs/skills-client/js.md

     clientDisplay.attachTo(document.querySelector('#skills-client-container'));
   };

-  // Make sure DOM is loaded, otherwise wait until it is to initialize the SkillsDisplay if (document.readyState === "complete"
+  // Make sure #skills-client-container is loaded on the DOM, otherwise
+  // wait until it is to initialize the SkillsDisplay. if (document.readyState === "complete"
     || document.readyState === "loaded"
     || document.readyState === "interactive") {